piitaya/lovelace-mushroom/docs/cards/cover.md

 ## Description

-A cover card allow you to control a cover entity.
+A cover card allows you to control a cover entity.

 ## Configuration variables